sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 Note that checkin updates are also sent to various slack channels.

+### Jenkins CircleCI Integration

+Infrastructure team projects use CircleCI for continuous integration, and the vast majority of these projects use a [CircleCI Orb](https://circleci.com/developer/orbs/orb/sul-dlss/ruby-rails) the team manages to run Ruby / Rails tests.
+Weekly dependency updates include checking for new versions of the orb and bumping the version in the project's CircleCI configuration.
+When the weekly updates run, Jenkins uses an access token stored in Vault to interact with the CircleCI API.
+Should you need to know or change these values, they are located at:

+* puppet/application/jenkins/circle_token
+  * NOTE: This entry includes both a `content` value (the token itself) and an `expiry_date` value, since the max life for a CircleCI access token is one year.
+* puppet/application/jenkins/circle_login
+* puppet/application/jenkins/circle_passwd
+* puppet/application/jenkins/circle_recovery_code
+  * NOTE: You'll need to use this recovery code in lieu of a 2FA code, at which point CircleCI will generate a new recovery code.
+Make sure to update vault with this new value!

+##### Renewing the Access Token (once per year)

+In advance of the access token aging out...

+1. Log in to CircleCI using the Vault credentials above.
+Note the new recovery code and be sure to update this value in Vault!
+2. Generate a new access token at https://app.circleci.com/settings/user/tokens
+3. Set the name of the new token to something like `access-update-scripts` (it doesn't much matter), and set the expiry date for a year after creation.
+4. Update the `circle_token` entry in Vault, both the `content` value and the `expiry_date` value.
+5. Set a reminder to renew the token a week or so in advance of the next access token expiry date:
+    ```
+    /remind #dlss-infrastructure "@infrastructure-devs :firstresponder: it's time to generate a new CircleCI access token for Jenkins! see https://github.com/sul-dlss/DeveloperPlaybook/blob/main/infrateam_first_responder.md#jenkins-circleci-integration for details" August 24th, 2027
+    ```

 ## General Responsibilities
 ### Improve Troubleshooting Documentation as Needed